ArthurSteijn/azure-function-python-delta-upsert/readme.md

 ```

 ## Notes to self (and you?)
 - Storage options for polars.read_csv works with full connection_string, but write_deltalake works with account_key.
-Would be nice if the second one would work with the connectionstring as well? (needs to be implemented in the Delta-RS rust lib?)
+Would be nice if the second one would work with the connection string as well? (needs to be implemented in the Delta-RS rust lib?)
-- Deploying this function from a yaml pipeline with Github Actions is bugged.
-Currently deploying from VSCode direclty.
+- Deploying this function from a yaml pipeline with GitHub Actions is bugged.
+Currently deploying from VSCode directly.
 Also see [Github issue 1262](https://github.com/Azure/azure-functions-python-worker/issues/1262) and [Github issue 1338](https://github.com/Azure/azure-functions-python-worker/issues/1338)